Rivermate | Iran landscape

 Business Negotiation Practices and Expectations

-• Relationship First: Establishing a personal connection and trust is often a prerequisite for successful business dealings.
-Expect initial meetings to focus on getting to know each other.
+• Relationship Building: Establishing a personal connection and trust is often a prerequisite for successful negotiation.
+Initial meetings may focus more on getting to know each other than on immediate business details.

 Hierarchical Structures and Their Impact on Workplace Dynamics